 Your shikibuton should last you eight to ten years with proper maintenance, although many customers are still comfortably using Soaring Heart shikibutons that they bought fifteen years ago.

-This product ships directly from the manufacturer.
-Your mattress is built per-order, one at a time, so please allow 30 days for delivery.
+This product ships directly from the manufacturer and may take up to 6 weeks to arrive (although often much less!).
+Your mattress is built per-order, one at a time, so please allow extra time for delivery.
+This item is not eligible for expedited shipping.